-The STU property, on NTS map sheet 115I/7, is bisected by Hoochekoo Creek approximately 60 km by road, northwest of Carmacks, approximately 200 km northwest of Whitehorse, Yukon Territory (Figure 1).
+The STU Project, comprising the STU, HOO, CHE, KOO, WC and WCF claims on NTS map sheet 115I/7, is bisected by Hoochekoo Creek approximately 60 km by road, northwest of Carmacks, approximately 200 km northwest of Whitehorse, Yukon Territory (Figure 1).
 Whitehorse lies 180 km northeast of the year-round port at Skagway, Alaska.
 The property is centered at a latitude of 62°24'N and a longitude of 136°49'W.